AliYoussef96/vhcub/README.md

 rcdi.df <- RCDI.values(fasta.virus,fasta.host, enc.df.host)
 ```

 vhcub package aiming to cover a complete workflow of CUB viruses analysis and its co-evolution with their host.
 Hence, further versions of vhcub aiming to improve, add more CUB measures and plots as well as statistical analysis to study the CUB.
-Hence, **contributions to the software are welcome**
+Hence, **contributions to the software are welcome**.